 2. Make sure you only wash when you have full loads.

 Don’t do laundry until you have enough for full loads.
 This will help save money on water heating, water usage and on heat used for the dryer.
 You don’t want to do more laundry than was really necessary, right?
 And, remember: cleaning out the lint trap after every load can save you up to $34 a year, according to PG&E.

 A home energy audit can help you see the spots where your home is losing energy through leaks, drafts, or products and appliances that use excess energy.
 The assessment can show you ways to save on energy expenses, including long- and short-term energy-saving options.

 From your air ducts to attics, walls and windows, there are a number of areas in your home that may be allowing cold air in.
 Simply tape heavy plastic over the windows, and add caulk or weatherstripping to seal leaks on doors and windows.
 Contact Appalachian Heating to find out more about sealing your air ducts.

 One easy way to achieve lower utility bills is to switch out your older holiday lights for LED lights.
 According to the U.S. Department of Energy, these energy efficient lights use less energy than incandescent bulbs and can work for nearly 40 holiday seasons in Beckley and Mount Hope.

 If you need a new furnace, think about purchasing an energy efficient furnace.
 Some systems can save up to $800 yearly on annual heating bills versus older furnaces.
 Or, if you’ve made a replacement recently, remember to schedule a maintenance visit for your current furnace.
 A quick tune-up can help you achieve lower utility bills by making it easier for the system to do its job.

-For more information on how you can lower your utility bills this winter, give Appalachian Heating in Mount Hope a call at 304-707-0600.
+For more information on how you can lower your utility bills this winter, give Appalachian Heating in Beckley and Mount Hope a call at 304-707-0600.